Book Cover

 About the Author

-Michael Holtzman is a graduate of The College of William and Mary, and served on the Board of Advisors for the College’s Reves Center for International Studies.
-He served as a senior advisor in the U.S. Department of State and in the Executive Office of the President of the United States, as was chief creative strategist for The Colonial Williamsburg Foundation.
-He is a published author of fiction and non-fiction, and a musician with the rock super-group Bad Penny.
+Michael Holtzman is a graduate of The College of William & Mary, where much of The Temple Keep is set.
+He served on the Board of Advisors for the College’s Reves Center for International Studies, and was the chief creative officer at The Colonial Williamsburg Foundation.
+He served as a senior advisor in the U.S. Department of State and in the Executive Office of the President of the United States.
+He is a published author of acclaimed fiction and non-fiction, and a musician with the rock group Bad Penny.
+He resides in Westchester County, New York with his wife, Abigail.

 Screenshot